enriquepablo/terms/README.rst

 ++++++++++++++++++

 Here I will describe the Terms language.
-It is a declarative logic language.
-With it you can:

-* define new words (nouns, verbs, and names);

-* build facts out of your defined words;

-* build rules that combine given facts to produce new facts;

-* perform complex queries.

-The Terms language is similar to other logic languages, such as Prolog, or CLIPS
-(it is nearer to CLIPS in that it is forward chaining, based on a RETE network).
-But in a certain sense it is more expressive, because all defined items (or words) have the same category.
-In Terms, you build sentences, or facts, with a verb (i.e. a word) and any number of objects, and these objects can be any kind of word: names, verbs, or nouns, or even other facts.
-In contrast, to build facts in Prolog, you use as verbs a special kind of item, a predicate, that cannot be treated as an argument term
-(equivalent in Prolog to an object in Terms).
-In Terms, a rule can have a logical variable that ranges over any fact or term, including verbs, something that is not possible in (idiomatic) Prolog.

-I would say that that difference gives Terms enough of an edge so as to be generally useful.

-In any case, Terms is based on a first order theory, interpreted in a finite universe, so it might be implemented in Prolog;
-that's why I specified "idiomatic".

 To try the examples given below, if you have installed Terms, you have to type "terms" in a terminal,